-Join London Terrariums for a magical evening in the Barbican Conservatory learning to make your own Tinyjohn Terrarium.
+Join London Terrariums for a magical evening in the Garden Room learning to make your own Tinyjohn Terrarium.

 You will also learn how a terrarium works; how these self-contained ecosystems survive so well on their own and how to look after them.